DarkenCreature/Titan.RenderProcessor/README.md

 > [!WARNING]
 > If you are using calculations instead of simply referencing a property of the context-object, always make sure, to wrap the expression inside curly brackets ({ }).
 If you want to reference properties of your context-object, always make sure to wrap the propertynames with square brackets ([ ]).

+Also the framwork provides some more complex attributes:

+- bind-click: binds a click-handler to the html element
+- bind-target: specifies the target of the click-event (default: component)
+- args: provides the definition of arguments, submitted to a click event
+- bind-rerender: marks the section to be rerendered after the named event is raised

+These are getting explained in more detail in the following part of the documentation.

 # Basics of rendering

 The rendering-process can simply be started by calling the "renderComponent" method on a instance of the "RenderProcessor" class.
-The method takes two parameters:
+The method takes in two parameters:
 - the object you want to render
 - a dataobject with the data you want to use for rendering

+The dataobject-parameter is optional (default *null*).
+If you don´t submit a dataobject to the method, the Titan RenderProcessor uses the "data"-property of the given element.
+In case your using a queried html element, this property might raise an error, because the elements usally don´t have a "data"-property assigned.
+So in this case you have to make sure, to always provide a specific dataobject.

+If you are working with webcomponents as recommended, it is good practice, to assign the "data"-property to your webcomponent and don´t submit a other object to the RenderingProcessor.
+By doing so, you make sure the RenderingProcessor always uses the "data"-property of your webcomponents.
+This gets explained in more details later.

-### Rendering specific element with specific data
+### Example: rendering specific element with specific data

 Let´s say we have the following html element in our document: